Classes

 Because it extends the

-Rectangle class, it contains all the same attributes.
+Rectangle class, it contains the same attributes.

 The